uyenuyen96/uyenuyen96/README.md

 - 👋 Hi, I’m Uyen
-- 👀 I’m working as a Business Analytics Analyst
+- 👀 I’m working as a Business Intelligence Analyst
 - 📫 How to reach me: uyenngoc2710@gmail.com

 <!---